 ALMA, Wisconsin will be hosting its annual Swiss Heritage Days on the last weekend of July.
 The event is a citywide celebration recognizing the Swiss settlers who truly built a town with a solid foundation, as the original streets and homesteads of Alma were literally carved into a stone hillside overlooking the Mississippi River.
 Alma’s 12 famous “stair step streets” showcase just one example of the town's Swiss legacy.
 Each year, Alma residents celebrate those early settlers from the Swiss Alps who looked at the steep Mississippi bluffs and said, “We can build here!”

-FOOD: Come to town early on Saturday morning and enjoy a Swiss pancake breakfast from 8-11:30am at Wings Over Alma Nature & Art Center.
-Pier 4 Café will be serving a special quiche with fresh fruit.
+FOOD: Come to town early on Saturday morning and enjoy a Swiss pancake breakfast at Pier 4 Café.
 The Alma Bakery will have fresh baked pretzels and other Swiss baked goods.
-The Alma Hotel will be frying cheese curds on the sidewalk of Main Street!
-Bill’s Talk of The Town will have traditional Swiss meatballs.
-Fire & Ice will be serving traditional sweets, Sachertorte and Nuustorte, with your gourmet coffee, and make sure to get your free ice cream from 1-3pm if you’re a child in traditional Swiss attire!
-Grab a brat at the Fire Department along with a tour of a fire truck.
-The American Legion will be serving steak sandwiches and grilled bratwursts.
-Relax after all that polka dancing with a Spotted Cow and pretzels in the beer garden of the Empire Room at the Hotel de Ville Grand.
+Find traditional Swiss meatballs at Bill’s Talk of The Town.
+Grab a brat at the Fire Department along with a tour of a fire truck on Saturday afternoon.
+The Empire Room will offer a traditional Swiss Meal.
+Alfresco Pizzeria will be serving pizza with sauerkraut and sausage.
+Enjoy your pizza or your gourmet meal on the patio of the Hotel de Ville Grand.
+The Burlington will be offering a Swiss Mixed Drink, Tea Mit Ruhm, and Swiss Snacks at the bar.
+For dessert, Fire & Ice will be serving traditional desserts, Sachertorte and Nuustorte, with your gourmet coffee, and make sure to get your free ice cream from 1-3pm if you’re a child in traditional Swiss attire!
+Relax after all that polka dancing with a Spotted Cow and pretzels on the patio/beer garden of the Hotel de Ville Grand.

-ACTIVITIES: Wings Over Alma will be the site of the Swiss Miss Coronation on Friday at 5pm.
-Meet this year’s Swiss Miss when she receives her sash and title, and Swiss Alp Horns will inaugurate her reign.
-The Swiss Rock Toss, or Steinstossen, is a much talked about event where men, women and children see how far they can toss a 20lb rock.
+ACTIVITIES: The Swiss Rock Toss, or Steinstossen, is a much talked about event where men, women and children see how far they can toss a 20lb rock.
 This event is hosted by Alma’s Volunteer Fire Department at 2pm on Saturday in a lot across from City Hall.
 Buy a toss, win a prize, and support the Fire Department.
-Bluebird gallery will have a selfie photobooth where you can say Swiss Cheese in front of a Swiss Mountain backdrop.
-The Burlington Hotel & Quilt Shop is holding a Swiss Fabric Arts Contest.
-Entries due by 9/5/19.
-Castlerock Museum will have a tent on Main Street on Saturday to discuss the impact the Swiss had on the history of warfare by explaining Pikemen and Halberdiers.
-Learn more about Swiss warfare at Castlerock Museum, open from 1-4pm on Friday and Saturday.
-The Alma Historical Society will give a short Swiss history lesson every hour on the hour at the Alma Area Museum, and learn more about Alma’s beloved Blanche Schneider in whose memory this event is held.
+Castlerock Museum will discuss the impact the Swiss had on the history of warfare by explaining Pikemen and Halberdiers.
+The Castle is open from 1-4pm on Friday & Saturday.
+The Alma Area Museum will have a slide show throughout the day featuring early Alma pioneers and families.
+And find the selfie photobooth somewhere on Main Street, where you can say Swiss Cheese in front of a Swiss Mountain backdrop.